 Lambertikirche Aurich, Lutheran church building in Aurich, Germany

-Lambertikirche is a neoclassical brick church defined by tall round-arched windows, a rectangular layout, and a prominent bell tower that rises above the roofline.
-The interior remains relatively spare and unfussy, with key artworks placed to be noticed by visitors.
+Lambertikirche Aurich is a neoclassical brick church in the center of Aurich, northern Germany, with a rectangular layout, tall round-arched windows, and a bell tower that rises clearly above the surrounding rooflines.
+The interior is plain and open, with a few notable artworks placed along the walls and at the altar.

-This structure was built between 1833 and 1835 following designs by architect Conrad Bernhard Meyer.
-It replaced an earlier church that had occupied this location since the 12th century.
+The current building was constructed between 1833 and 1835 to a design by architect Conrad Bernhard Meyer.
+It replaced a much older church that had stood on this same spot since the 12th century.

 The community of curious travelers